persistentepiphany/Note-Embellisher/README.md

 # Note-Embellisher
 ## Overview
 An AI-powered web app platform that transforms messy notes with EasyOCR into well-organized documents with headers, bullet points, and other improvements available for download as PDF/.txt files.
+Enables users to sign in using Google/email, create projects and store them in a dashboard linked to their account, and customize & improve uploaded notes - whether they are uploaded as typed text or images scanned and processed by EasyOCR and OpenCV.

 > A full stack-web app built with FastAPI, ReactJS, EasyOCR, TailwindCSS, Firebase & Dropbox API, deployable on Firebase for the frontend and Render for the backend.